Sorbet

 end

-• srb will do this with static checks.
+will do this with static checks.sorbet-runtime

-• sorbet-runtime will do this by wrapping Main.main with dynamic checks that run every time the method is called.
+with dynamic checks that run every time the method is called.

 Type System